 Solid Stain

-Provides opaque color coverage similar to paint but penetrates wood like stain.
-Good for covering imperfections or achieving consistent color across old and new boards.
+Opaque color like paint but penetrates like stain.
+Good for covering imperfections or getting consistent color across old and new boards.

-Protect wood without adding color.
-Preserve natural appearance while providing moisture and UV protection.
-Works well on new cedar that you want to keep natural.
+Protection without color.
+Keeps the natural appearance while blocking moisture and UV.
+Works well on new cedar you want to keep looking fresh.

-Oil-based stains penetrate deeply and provide excellent protection but take longer to dry.
-Water-based stains dry faster and clean up easier but may not penetrate as deeply.
-Both work well with proper application.
+Oil-based penetrates deeply and protects well but takes longer to dry.
+Water-based dries faster and cleans up easier.
+Both work with proper application.

-Stain comes in many colors from natural wood tones to grays and other shades.
-We help you select colors that complement your home and landscape.
+Natural wood tones to grays to whatever you want.
+We help you pick colors that work with your home and landscape.

 The FenceBee Process